 8. Video production

 The ability to record, edit and produce a video is a valuable modern skill.
 While video production usually requires a more in-depth education, you don’t have to go back to college to learn the basics.
 You can learn video editing at home with a camera, a computer, a good microphone and video editing software.
-Many professionals use paid applications, but you can also choose from a number of free programs if you’re just starting out.
+Many professionals use paid applications, but you can also choose from several free programs if you’re just starting.

 9. Audio production